EEN421/EEN421.github.io/_posts/pihole2sentinel.md

 - It sends the log data to Azure Log Analytics using the Data Collector API (which looks like this:  [https://YourWorkspaceId.ods.opinsights.azure.com/api/logs?api-version=2016-04-01](https://<workspaceId>.ods.opinsights.azure.com/api/logs?api-version=2016-04-01))

-- The script authenticates with a shared key securely form a 'helper' file (local_settings.py) and builds a custom log type in the workspace (e.g., PiHole_CL).
+- The script authenticates with a shared key securely from a 'helper' file (local_settings.py) and builds a custom log type in the workspace (e.g., PiHole_CL).

 - Once in Log Analytics, this custom log can be queried in Microsoft Sentinel.